Nokhal/SkyrimInstallGuide/README.md

 Finally, click on the hamburger menu of the SKSE Tools tile, and select Set as Primary.
 Enable the toolbar.
  ![Toolbaring](https://drive.google.com/uc?id=1epVnqroHlj2hHAV0vA6uPGfS-mftvTql)

+Launch skyrim using the new tool shortcut to check if everything worked.
+You should not see the launcher anymore, the game should start straight up.
+In the future, only use vortex or a shortcut to skse64_loader.exe to launch skyrim.
+If you don't, mods will break.